cstuart1609/Space-Missions-EDA/README.md

 #### Private Sector Launches between 1957-2022
 ![image](https://github.com/user-attachments/assets/83c6575e-8d25-42a8-a58f-e8c97e918c68)
 This shows the absolute dominance of the USA in private spaceflight with French Guiana and Japan with a strong showing.
+Compared to the public sector, fewer nations appear here.

 ----